SquareGPS/navixy-api/docs/backend-api/how-to/how-to-obtain-information-from-report.md

 ## Deleting reports

-When the information has been received and processed, there is no need to leave the generated report. it can be removed.
+When the information has been received and processed, there is no need to leave the generated report.
+It can be removed.
 Use [report/tracker/delete](../resources/commons/report/report_tracker.md#delete).

 Use the report_id from `generate` call response.